-The independence of Internal Audit from day-to-day line management responsibility is fundamental to its ability to deliver an objective coverage of all parts of Sompo International.
-Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
-Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair the internal auditors' judgment.
-Internal Audit is not responsible for the management of risk or the implementation of an effective control framework.
+The independence of IA from day-to-day line management responsibility is fundamental to its ability to deliver an objective coverage of all parts of Sompo.
+IA will have no direct operational responsibility or authority over any of the activities audited.
+Accordingly, IA will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair the internal auditors' judgment.
+IA is not responsible for the management of risk or the implementation of an effective control framework.
 These areas are the responsibility of the Board and management.
-It is the Audit Committee's responsibility to ensure that the Internal Audit function has adequate resources to perform its function.

 Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
 Internal auditors will make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments.
 Internal Auditors must have an impartial, unbiased attitude and avoid any conflict of interest.
-The CAE or designee will confirm to the Board, at least annually, the independence of internal audit and state that members received appropriate training.
+The CAE or designee will confirm to the Board, at least annually, the independence of IA.